Carol Lawrence: Personal life

 Lawrence and Goulet married while both were Broadway stars; their romance was treated in the press like a fairy-tale.
-In her 1990 book Carol Lawrence: The Backstage Story, she accused Goulet of having alcoholism and being an abusive husband and father.
+In her 1990 book Carol Lawrence: The Backstage Story, she accused Goulet of being an alcoholic and an abusive husband and father.

-Lawrence, a registered Democrat, accompanied Democratic National Committee (DNC) Chairman John Bailey, DNC Vice-Chairwoman Margaret B. Price, DNC Secretary Dorothy Vredenburgh Bush, Lena Horne, Richard Adler, and Sidney Salomon on a visit with President John F. Kennedy at The White House on November 20, 1963; two days before his assassination.
+Lawrence, a registered Democrat, accompanied Democratic National Committee (DNC) Chairman John Bailey, DNC Vice-chairwoman Margaret B. Price, DNC Secretary Dorothy Vredenburgh Bush, Lena Horne, Richard Adler, and Sidney Salomon on a visit with President John F. Kennedy at The White House on November 20, 1963, two days before his assassination.

 Lawrence is Presbyterian and a member of the Bel Air Presbyterian Church.